-The OfficeServ 7200 supports two forms of tenant service as detailed below.
+The OfficeServ 7400 supports two forms of tenant service as detailed below.

-- System Splitting: In the first form there are several programs that allow the OfficeServ 7200 to be installed in tenant applications.
+- System Splitting: In the first form there are several programs that allow the OfficeServ 7400 to be installed in tenant applications.
 These features allow a technician to split the system in two with each tenant having individual control over operator groups, page zones, speed dial numbers, night service (manual or automatic), DISA and customer level programming.
 Each tenant is totally separate in the system and no intercom calling between tenants is permitted. - Port Splitting: In this form of tenant services system programming is used to allow or deny access for making and receiving calls on a per station basis.
 These settings can be applied to Trunks, trunk groups, stations and station groups.
 This allows common items on the system such as the operator group and LCR to be used by everyone on the system while ensuring that each company can only access their own lines and incoming calls.
-Each station can be utilized as an individual tenant.
-This method is programming intensive but extremely flexible as it can accommodate virtually any tenant scenario.